MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-overview.md

 - [Malware detection](kubernetes-nodes-malware.md) - K8s nodes are analyzed for malware.
 A security alert is generated for the customer to review and remediate.

 > [!Note]
-> Malware detection for AKS nodes is available only for Defender for Containers or Defender for Servers P2 enabled environments that have the **agentless scanning for machines** option turned on.
+> Malware detection for AKS nodes is available only for Defender for Containers or Defender for Servers P2 enabled environments that have **Agentless scanning for machines** enabled.

 The K8s nodes protections are provided by taking snapshots of node pool disks for scanning.
 See the [Agentless scanning architecture description](./concept-agentless-data-collection.md#how-agentless-scanning-works) for details.

-## Prerequisite - Enable agentless scanning for machines
+## Enable agentless scanning for machines

-Protection for K8s nodes is enabled by turning on the **Agentless scanning for machines** option in the Defender for Containers, Defender Cloud Security Posture Management, or Defender for Servers P2 plan.
+Protection for K8s nodes is enabled by enabling **Agentless scanning for machines** in the Defender for Containers, Defender Cloud Security Posture Management, or Defender for Servers P2 plan.

-To enable the agentless scanning for machines option in Defender for Containers in the Azure portal:
+To enable agentless scanning for machines in the Defender for Containers plan in the Azure portal:

 1. Select the relevant subscription.
 2. Select **Environment Settings** from the **Defender for Cloud** menu.